Published

 Which platform is cheaper long-term?

 WooCommerce usually costs less but requires maintenance and technical knowledge.
+For a basic store, WooCommerce costs $6-60/mo vs Shopify $29-105/mo.
+However, as you add features, costs converge.

 Which platform is better for SEO?

 WooCommerce, due to full URL and schema control plus WordPress blogging capabilities.
+WordPress powers 43% of the web and has unmatched SEO plugins like RankMath and Yoast.

 Which is better for beginners?

 Shopify - minimal setup required and no technical knowledge needed.
+Average setup time is 1-3 days vs 1-2 weeks for WooCommerce.

 Can I migrate from one platform to another?